 Are you thirsty?
 Do you long for new wine of the Spirit to be poured into your life?
 Is your heart stirred to dance with Jesus?

-For this reason Jesus revealed His glory!
+For this reason, Jesus revealed His glory!
 So that those who were empty would be empty no longer!
-So that all who are thirtsty would be fully satisfied.
+So that all who are thirsty would be fully satisfied.

 “O Jesus, we declare our love for You!
 May our lives become a messy swirl of swoops and twirls, dancing with abandon in Your presence.
 May our times of sitting with You become supernaturally normal, encountering the wonder and greatness of who You are in ways we never have before.
 Lord, stir our hearts with fresh awareness of Your delight for us and longing to just hang out with us.
 You need no special occasion to celebrate Your pleasure in being with us.
 Today, we welcome You into our reedy, twisted ordinary.
 Fill us!
 Fill us again and again and again!
 Pour into us the overflow of Your joyous Presence through the Holy Spirit.
 Captivate our hearts again, Lord.
 Forgive us for losing the big picture of Your love within the miniscule mundane of the now.
 May we celebrate You as much as You celebrate us!
 Oh Lord, fill our hearts with Your new wine!
 Saturate us!
 May we encounter You in new ways in this new season, discovering Your glory.”